a_sync.primitives package

 is_ready

-A lambda function that indicates whether a given value has already been surpassed.
+A lambda function that indicates whether the current counter value is greater than or equal to a given value.

 property logger: Logger